ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 **Theme**
 The Anaphora is the lifting up of ourselves and the Gifts to God.
 In it, we participate in the whole economy of salvation.

 > "Let us lift up our hearts"---let us be heavenly-minded not earthly-minded.
-The faithful give their consent, and say that their hearts where our treasure is---there where Christ is, who sits on the right hand of the Father.
+The faithful give their consent, and say that their hearts are where our treasure is---there where Christ is, who sits on the right hand of the Father.
 "We have lifted them up to the Lord."
 >
 > --- St Nicholas Cabasilas, *A Commentary on the Divine Liturgy*